ruediste/photonic-etcher/README.md

 - Invert mask per layer (for photo-positive vs. photo-negative processes)
 - Subtract drill layers from output (to see where to manually drill holes)
 - Configurable anchor corner and jig offsets (allows repeatable etching for multi-layer processes e.g. copper & solder mask)
+- Mask part of the PCB for exposure calibration series

 ### Formats Currently Supported